Why You Should Be Hiring a Technical Content Agency and Not a Freelance Technical Writer

 - A strategist works with the client to understand the best ways to engage with the client’s technical audience.

 - A subject matter expert (SME) builds on the strategy and suggests the specific articles that could be maximally useful to your audience.

 - An experienced developer creates technical examples and code snippets.

 - A technical writer comes in and produces the article based on the strategy and the ideas from the SME, and uses the high-quality examples that the developer previously created.

 - A technical editor ensures that the tone and the voice of the article are consistent with the brand guidelines and that the material is error-free.

 Notice that, although extremely important in the process, the technical writer is only one person out of five on this team.
 Then, multiply the number of experts required by the number of different areas of knowledge you want to cover in your technical blog posts and articles.
 All of a sudden, you have a large team that needs to run like a well-oiled machine to produce the best results for you.

-The reason Wizard on Demand exists it’s challenging to have a team like this working on your content unless you are a 1000+ person company, and even then, it requires a lot of strategic oversight and effort to keep running.
+The reason Wizard on Demand exists is because it’s challenging to have a team like this working on your content unless you are a 1000+ person company, and even then, it requires a lot of strategic oversight and effort to keep running.
 Our goal is to bring the world-class quality of content to companies that aren’t yet ready to have a large team of experts on staff.